many cases original survey marking is limited to the noting

 There was an accident at the pylon and work stopped, and the

-edge of the cleared area was marked by a ridge of earth.
+edge of the searched area was marked by a ridge of earth.
 The

 marking is low-cost and convenient, but it is not always clear